 Notwithstanding your preference for your podcast script's choice, you should never forget the podcast episode theme and overall goal to keep you always on track.

 To save time, we recommend forming a podcast script template.
 This will cut down the time it takes to produce the script for all future episodes.
-You can paste this into your preparation document for each episode and then update as per that episodes journey.
+You can paste this into your preparation document for each episode and then update it as per that episode's journey.

 Here is an example podcast script template for a solo podcast, though it can easily be adapted to include a guest...